 Research has shown that people with higher levels of psychological stress are more susceptible to the common cold.
 Not to mention, that stress can have a huge negative effect on your mental health.

-Regular exercise will keep your immune system strong, your stress levels low and your happy hormones boosted.
+Regular exercise and immune system boasting foods will keep your immune system strong, your stress levels low and your happy hormones boosted.

 KEEP THAT METABOLISM ON FORM

 Research has linked poor metabolic health to poorer immune system function, which is one reason people with chronic medical conditions such as diabetes are at higher risk of developing infections like flu and coronavirus.

 Evidence has also linked good metabolic health with those who enjoy regular physical activity.
 30 minutes of moderate exercise, such as walking briskly, for 30 minutes a day can reduce the risk of diabetes by 30%.

 Most experts agree that gyms pose no specific threat compared to other areas of public gatherings like churches, supermarkets, or shops.

 Paul Sax, M.D., medical director of the division of infectious diseases at Brigham and Women’s Hospital in Boston, told Time Magazine, “the gym is not a place that’s necessarily riskier than other communal areas.
 I wouldn’t say there’s anything particular about people sweating that makes them more contagious.”